dodyvirgiawan/simple-todo/README.md

 # simple-todo :blue_book:
-Simple to-do list website, part of my mini projects.
+Simple to-do list website, part of my mini projects, created from scratch.

 This website is static and does not store any database yet.
 This is just a part of my mini project to demonstrate CRUD functionality. :)